 The emphasis of this course is on developing the storytelling skills and clarity necessary to begin communicating ideas visually.
 Students are introduced to visual storytelling techniques, including composition, framing, camera angles, point of view and the dynamics of motion.
-This lecture course must be taken with DMA-121, Creative Visualization - Studio.
+This lecture course must be taken with the creative visualization studio, DMA 121.
+Corequisite(s): DMA 121

-COREQUISITE(S): DMA 121